6. Adoption and surrogacy

 You must give your employer proof of adoption to qualify for Paternity Pay.
 Proof isn’t needed for Paternity Leave unless your employer asks for it.

 Proof can be a letter from your adoption agency or the matching certificate.

 You’ll need to provide this information within 28 days.

 To be eligible for Paternity Pay and Leave if you use a surrogate to have a baby, you must:

 - be responsible for the child (with your partner)

-- have worked for your employer continuously for at least 26 weeks by the end of the 15th week before the expected week of childbirth (known as the ‘qualifying week’)
+- have worked for your employer continuously for at least 26 weeks by the end of the ‘qualifying week’ (the 15th week before the baby is due)